percona/percona-server-mongodb-operator/source/gke.rst

 ==========================================================================================
-Install Percona Distribution for MongoDB on Google Kubernetes Engine (GKE)
+Install Percona Server for MongoDB on Google Kubernetes Engine (GKE)
 ==========================================================================================

 This quickstart shows you how to configure a Percona Distribution for MongoDB operator with the Google Kubernetes Engine.
 The document assumes some experience with Google Kubernetes Engine (GKE).
 For more information on the GKE, see the `Kubernetes Engine Quickstart <https://cloud.google.com/kubernetes-engine/docs/quickstart>`_.